 Easy to Install

 Most plank flooring vinyl or tiles are built to be installed easily.
 They are sold with tongue and groove click-lock systems, similar to laminate flooring, or with peel-and-stick tongue and groove systems, which is actually much easier.
-Thick vinyl can be installed over older hardwood floors, tile, or concrete, and will hide most imperfections in your subfloor.
+Thick vinyl can be installed over tile, older hardwood floors, tile, or concrete, and will hide most imperfections in your subfloor.

 Easy to Maintain